Ukaypromise/Ukaypromise/README.md

 - 👋 Hi, I’m @Ukaypromise
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Frontend development
-- 🌱 I’m currently learning ...HTML, CSS JAVASCRIPT
+- 🌱 HTML, CSS JAVASCRIPT ReactJs
 - 💞️ I’m looking to collaborate on opportunities to improve...
 - 📫 How to reach me ...
 promiseukaimo@gmail.com